kirkcarlson/RingControl/README.md

 # Ring Controller

 ## What This Is
-The ring controller is a controller for an LED ring, specifically a Adafruit particle LED ring.
+The ring controller controls the RBG LEDs for an LED ring, specifically a Adafruit particle LED ring.
 The controller uses a Particle Photon, but probably could be used by Arduino processors.
 The lights use a NeoPixel ring, but may be any array or RGB LEDs that can be controlled by the FastLED library.

-At the moment control is performed on two levels: at the individual LED level and at a group level.
+Control is performed on two levels: at the individual LED level and at a group level.
+There can be any number of groups.
+One group may be used to direct or control the activities on the other groups or LEDs.

 Individual LED control allows for a light to be flashed or dimmed independently of all other LEDs.
 This can be handy in some scenarios with complicated timing requirements, like meteor or drip effects.

 Group control allows for a group of LEDs to be controlled as a unit.
 This is mose useful when all of the LEDs of a group are to be controlled in a similar fashion.

+'Demo1' is an example of a director group that runs a bunch of other group and LED scenes.

 The basic control mechanism is a combined interpreter and finite state machine.
 Some commands are executed immediately and some commands are executed over time.
 This approach allows for a declarative approach for defining light patterns.

-At the moment, there are two separate mechanisms to control individual or groups of LEDs.
+There are two separate mechanisms to control individual or groups of LEDs.

-Eventually there will be a third mechanism that controls the other two.
-It can be used to apply a particular effect for a period of time and then apply another effect.

-Presently a crude web interface is provided to select colors, brightness or one of the predefined effects.
+A crude web interface is provided to select colors, brightness or one of the predefined effects using a simple HTML page which posts requests to the Particle.io server which passes the request back to the Photon.

 This is a work in progress.
 It is a prototype for experimenting with effects and chaining them together.
 This should not be taken as a parts of a final program.
 Things may be added or deleted from this prototype over time.
 ## To Use This